 A 70-200mm f/2.8 lens is practically a requirement for any professional or serious amateur photography kit, and these best-selling lenses are often among the most frequently used.
 Thus, having more than one 70-200mm f/2.8 lens option in the Canon RF line-up is justifiable.

 In this case, the Canon RF 70-200mm F2.8 L IS USM Lens (no "Z") is that other lens.
 It was, and still is, a game-changer.
-This remarkably lightweight and compact lens produces incredible image quality — it is one of the sharpest zoom lenses ever made.
+This remarkably lightweight and compact lens produces incredible image quality — it is also among the sharpest zoom lenses ever made.

-So, to justify its existence, the Canon RF 70-200mm F2.8 L IS USM Z Lens has a high hurdle to clear.
+So, to justify its existence, the Canon RF 70-200mm F2.8 L IS USM Z Lens had a high hurdle to clear.

-The "Z" lens gets 2 additional aperture blades, 11 vs. 9, a higher maximum magnification capability, 0.30x vs. an already respectable 0.23x, and an extra 0.5 stops of IS, 5.5 stops vs. 5.0 (both share a 7.5 stops IBIS rating).
-While the "Z" lens is a couple of inches longer than the retracted non-Z, it is modestly shorter than the fully extended non-Z. Despite its fixed size, the "Z" lens weighs only 1.3 oz (37 g) more than the non-Z.
+The Z lens gets two additional aperture blades, 11 vs. 9, a higher maximum magnification capability, 0.30x vs. an already respectable 0.23x, and an extra 0.5 stops of IS, 5.5 stops vs. 5.0 (they share a 7.5 stops IBIS rating).
+While the Z lens is a couple of inches longer than the retracted non-Z, the Z is modestly shorter than the fully extended non-Z. The Z lens weighs only 1.3 oz (37 g) more than the non-Z.

 As with the RF 24-105mm F2.8, the Canon RF 70-200mm F2.8 L IS USM Z Lens's designers targeted professional video content creators, video production individuals and firms, and serious enthusiasts for portraiture, events and weddings, photojournalism, and high-end YouTube and in-house productions.
-The RF 70-200mm F2.8 L IS USM Z is a high-end, mid-sized, fixed-size lens that is expected to reliably deliver outstanding overall performance, including impressive image quality, fast and quiet Dual Nano USM AF, and image stabilization.
+The RF 70-200mm F2.8 L IS USM Z is a high-end, mid-sized, fixed-size lens that reliably delivers outstanding overall performance, including incredible image quality, fast and quiet Dual Nano USM AF, and image stabilization.
 As part of the elite L-series, the RF 70-200 Z lens is extremely well-built and ready for the rigors of daily professional use.

 Most photographers find a telephoto zoom lens to be an essential part of their kit, and the 70-200mm range is a top choice to fill that role.